Markcircus/JnrSnr/FBX Assets/FBX README.txt

-Make sure to include all necessary texture files
+Make sure to include all necessary texture files!!